Log Home Restoration

 or Nelson on his cell (406) 529-7664

-This log home was restored in June 2020 somewhere in Montana 🙂 …. this home was already in good shape, but the owners asked us to clean, restain and rechink to extend to life, longevity and integrity of this beautiful log home.
+This log home was restored in June 2020 somewhere in Montana 🙂 …. this home was already in good shape, but the owners asked us to clean, restain and rechink to extend the life, longevity and integrity of this beautiful log home.
 Check out the results!

 Watkins Addition + Restoration